The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range

-We define another double null coordinate system that covers the interior of $\mathcal{M}$, modulo the degeneration of the angular coordinates.
+The Kruskal coordinates cover the entire exterior region up to the horizon.
+We now define another double null coordinate system that covers the interior of $\mathcal{M}$ (up to the event horizon), modulo the degeneration of the angular coordinates.
 This coordinate system, $\left(u,v,\theta^1, \theta^2\right)$, is called \emph{double null coordinates} and are defined via the relations

 Using (\ref{UuVv}), we obtain the Reissner-Nordstr{\"o}m metric on the interior of $\MM$ in $\left(u,v,\theta^1, \theta^2\right)$-coordinates:

 with